 Local and remote EFM-OAM port events are stored in the EFM-OAM event logs.
 These logs maintain and display active and cleared signal failure degrade events.
 These events are interacting with the EFM-OAM protocol.
 This logging is different than the time stamped events for information logging purposes included with the system log.

+Use the following commands to view these events.

-To view these events, the event-log option has been added to the show port portid ethernet efm-oam command.
+show port ethernet efm-oam event-log

 This includes the location, the event type, the counter information or the decoded Network Event TLV information, and if the port has been affected by this active event.
 A maximum of 12 port events are retained.
 The first three indexes are reserved for the three Information Flag fields, dying gasp, critical link, and link fault.
 The other nine indexes maintain the current state for the various error monitors in a most recent behavior and events can wrap the indexes, dropping the oldest event.